legends2k/spirit-of-cpp/content.md

 - manual memory management

 .pull-left[
-> … when you can "just be cool"
+> … when you can “just be cool”
 ]

 .pull-right[